trushil/Arduino-Security-Panel-System/README.md

 8. Copy the code from [here](https://github.com/trushil/Arduino-Security-Panel-System/blob/master/src/ESP8266-HTTP_Server.ino) and paste it in the Arduino IDE.
 9. Then compile the sketch and upload it the same way it was done for Arduino Mega.

     After the above steps are completed with no errors disconnect the connections and connect the components again according to the schematic in Build Instructions.

-(Note:- Change the DIP pins of Wifi Shield to (DOWN,DOWN,DOWN,DOWN,) respectively before turning on the system.)
+    (**Note**:- Change the DIP pins of Wifi Shield to (DOWN,DOWN,DOWN,DOWN,) respectively before turning on the system.)
 ## Team

 ## Credits